Parental Relocation & Move-Away Orders in San Diego, CA

 Understanding California Family Code Section 3040

 California Family Code Section 3040 is used as the standard when deciding on child custody cases.
 In addition to placing an emphasis on the health, safety, and welfare of the child, the courts almost always push for frequent and continuing contact with both parents.
 This second condition is what is often debated by both parents during relocation hearings.
 The relocating parent will argue that continual contact will not be disrupted, while the noncustodial parent will argue the contrary.
-These cases tend to be extremely complex, thus having an experienced move-away lawyer is vital to gaining a favorable result.
+These cases tend to be extremely complex, thus having an experienced move-away lawyer is vital to pursuing a favorable result.

 Factors That Affect Relocation Decisions